 - General college admission requirements.

 - This program has a competitive selection process.
-See Selection Criteria and Procedures for Allied Health Programs on the college admissions office web page for full details.
+See Fall Competitive Allied Health Program Criteria on the Competitive and Limited Programs page of the A-B Tech website.

 - Final admission to the Veterinary Medical Technology program shall be contingent upon documentation of physical and emotional health that would provide evidence that is indicative of the applicant’s ability to provide safe care to animals.